 Rachel Marries at 24

-Eleven months later Rachel gave birth to her first child Sarah “Sallie” on 2 November 1842.
-The child may have been named for her father’s second wife, as the first daughter born to a new marriage was often named after the deceased wife.
+Eleven months later Rachel gave birth to her first child Sarah “Sallie” on 2 November 1842.9 The child may have been named for her father’s second wife, as the first daughter born to a new marriage was often named after the deceased wife.
 A second possibility, which earlier researchers may have assumed, is that she was named after her maternal grandmother.
-This would explain why Rachel is consistently seen as the daughter of David and Sarah and not Austin and Martha (who are a better match when analyzing the pre-1850 censuses).
+This would explain why Rachel is consistently seen as the daughter of David and Sarah, not Austin and Martha.

-Rachel continued having children less than two years apart: Joseph W. on 12 May 1844, Moses Samuel on 25 January 1846, Keziah Lucy about 1847, and Amanda Angeline on 2 October 1850.
-At the time of her 10th wedding anniversary Rachel was finally getting a rest from caring for her extra-large family.
+Rachel continued having children less than two years apart: Joseph W. on 12 May 1844, Moses Samuel on 25 January 1846, Keziah Lucy about 1847, and Amanda Angeline on 2 October 1850.10 At the time of her 10th wedding anniversary, Rachel was finally getting a rest from caring for her extra-large family.
 She had five young ones of her own and nearly all of her step-children were married or old enough to take care of themselves.
-The time between the births grew to 3-4 years for the next four daughters: Caroline “Callie” was born on 31 January 1853, Milla Susan on 6 December 1856, Mary Elizabeth on 22 March 1860, and Nancy Ellen “Nannie” on 20 July 1864 [Note: 1870 is an error on her death record.
-She was seen as 6 years old on the 1870 census].
+The time between the births grew to 3-4 years for the next four daughters: Caroline “Callie” was born on 13 June 185311, Milla Susan on 6 December 185612, Mary Elizabeth on 25 March 186013, and Nancy Ellen “Nannie” on 20 July 1864.14

 Before the Civil War (1861-1865) Rachel’s oldest daughter Sallie married her first cousin David C. PETERS (1838-1906) on 21 January 1859 in Franklin County.
-On the transcription of their marriage record the mothers of the bride and groom were switched.
-The original marriage record has not been checked.
+An error was made on the marriage record.
+The names of the mothers of the bride and groom were switched and read Willis & Rachel and Jordan & Ruth instead of Willis & Ruth and Jordan & Rachel.15

 The Civil War Years

 As with so many other families during these times, Rachel and her husband Jordan would have sad memories of the Civil War.
 Both sons served on the Confederate side during the war between the states.
-Joseph enlisted on 8 March 1862 and was admitted to the hospital in Harrisonburg, Rockingham County, Virginia, were he died of unknown causes on 18 April 1862 .
-Moses enlisted two years later on 22 April 1864 as a private in Company H, Virginia 4th Infantry Regiment.
-Rachel would see Moses come home after the war, marry and raise a large family.
+Joseph enlisted on 8 March 1862 and was admitted to the hospital in Harrisonburg, Rockingham County, Virginia, where he died of unknown causes on 18 April 1862.16,17 Moses enlisted two years later on 22 April 1864 as a private in Company H, Virginia 4th Infantry Regiment.18 Rachel would see Moses come home after the war, marry and raise a large family.

 Rachel’s Children Marry